 often naturally expelled.
 If this does not happen, a procedure called a dilation and

-curettage (D & C) may be necessary.
-This procedure uses special instruments to remove
+curettage (D & C) may be needed.
+This procedure uses special tools to remove the abnormal

 Fetal loss in the second trimester may happen if the cervix is weak and opens too

 early.
 This is called incompetent cervix.
-In some cases of incompetent cervix, a healthcare
+In some cases, a healthcare provider can

-provider can help prevent pregnancy loss by stitching the cervix closed until delivery.
+help prevent pregnancy loss by stitching the cervix closed until delivery.
+The hormone

-Under normal circumstances, the placenta attaches to the uterine wall.
-However, two
+In a normal pregnancy, the placenta attaches to the uterine wall.
+But 3 types of placental

 Placental abruption.
 Sometimes the placenta becomes detached from the uterine wall too soon.
 This is called

-placental abruption and leads to bleeding and less oxygen and nutrients to the fetus.
+placental abruption.
+It leads to bleeding and less oxygen and nutrients to the fetus.

 The detachment may be complete or partial.
 The cause of placental abruption is often